avillareal98/tic_tac_toe_raylib/README.md

 # How to Access Tic Tac Toe Game

-- Download the ZIP tab from the code tab.
+- Download the ZIP file from the code tab.
-- Use Visual Studio to compile the source code.
+- Use Visual Studio to compile and run the source code.
-- Once compiling, check the .exe file in the root directory.
+- Once compiling and running, check the .exe file in the root directory.